Collaboration

 By Kellie Powell

+Collaboration is the story of an uneven friendship between two writers, and the conflict that results from their attempt to work together.
 Kim confesses to her friend (and sometimes-lover) Shane, that she has been in love with him for several years.

 KIM:

-I wanted those moments - few and far between as they were...
+I wanted those moments - few and far between as they were.
 I wanted whatever time and affection you could give me.
 No matter what it cost me.
 I felt like you found comfort in me.
 And maybe I wasn't your first choice, you know?
 But I was glad that I was somewhere on the list.
 I let it happen again and again, more times than I can even count.

 Terms of Use: You may perform this monologue as long as you do not receive money for doing so.
-You are free to use any of my monologues for auditions, theatre courses, talent shows, open mics, etc. You do not need to ask my permission for any of these situations, but you do need to acknowledge what play the monologue is from, and who wrote it.
+You do not need to ask permission to use this monologue for: auditions, theatre courses, talent shows, open mics, or any other non-commercial use.
+However, you must acknowledge what play the monologue is from, and who wrote it.
 If you wish to perform this monologue, or any portion of the play, commercially, you must obtain permission.
-For other questions, please visit: Frequently Asked Questions.
+For other questions, please visit: Frequently Asked Questions

-This monologue is brought to you by The Monologue Database.
+This monologue is brought to you by The Monologue Database and These Aren't My Shoes Productions.